How Does LendingTree Get Paid?

 Challenges of getting a car loan as a student

-As a college student, you’re probably not earning big bucks, and it’s unlikely you have a long, positive history with credit.
-As a result, these are some of the roadblocks you might face while shopping for a car loan.
+As a college student, you’re probably not earning big bucks, and it’s unlikely you have a long, positive credit history.
+As a result, these may be some of the roadblocks you face while shopping for a car loan.

 Limited credit experience

-There are some student car loans available for people with no credit, but as a general rule of thumb, having good credit means qualifying for more loans with affordable terms.
+There are some student car loans available for people with no credit, but as a general rule of thumb, good credit will help you to qualify for more loans with affordable terms.

 Unfortunately, if you haven’t had at least one credit card or loan in the past six months, you may not have a credit report or score.
 Plus, if you have poor credit, it can take a minimum of 30 to 45 days to increase your scores — and even longer than that to make real improvements.